esphome/esphome-docs/components/lvgl.rst

           styles: date_style
           y: +20

-Additionally, you can change the styles based on the state of the widgets or their parts.
-If you want to set a property for all states (e.g. red background color) just set it for the default state, at the root of the widget.
-If the widget can't find a property for its current state it will fall back to the default state's property.
+Additionally, you can change the styles based on the ``state`` property of the widgets or their parts.
+If you want to set a property for all states (e.g. red background color) just set it for the default state at the root of the widget.
+If the widget can't find a property for its current state it will fall back to this.

 In the example below, you have an ``arc`` with some styles set here.
 Note how you change the ``arc_color`` of the ``indicator`` part, based on state changes: